STAT545-UBC-hw-2018-19/hw08-rgryba/README.md

 # hw08 for Rowenna Gryba

+## Bearded seal dive depth app

-This repo contains an app I created to look at bearded seal dive data.
+This repo contains an app I created to look at bearded seal dive data, specifically the maximum dive depth.

+This app allows the user to select the time period of the dive data presented using a slider, select which (or both seals) they would like to see the data for, and tells the user the maximum dive depth during that time period.

+## File locations
+The app is located at https://rgryba.shinyapps.io/ebdives/

+The code can be found [here](ebDives)

 Note: This is using fake data as the real data hasn't been published yet and I have client requirements around this.

-The app is located at:

-The code is located at: